 SafeScript – real-time prescription monitoring

-SafeScript is a clinical decision support system that allows doctors and pharmacists to access an up-to-the-minute medicines supply history of certain high-risk medicines for their patient at the point of consultation.
+SafeScript is a clinical decision support system that enables prescribers and pharmacists to access an up-to-the-minute medicines supply history of certain high-risk medicines for their patient at the point of consultation.

 The SafeScript system is accompanied by a range of initiatives to support and prepare patients and health professionals for the implementation of SafeScript.
-This will include:
+This includes:

 - A public awareness campaign to inform the general public of SafeScript and to improve the understanding of the risks associated with some prescription medicines